PMP® CERTIFICATION FAQ

 It depends on the student, of course.
 More than a couple of weeks, that's for sure.

 The test is a big deal.
 It takes a lot of diligent effort to get to the point where you feel 90% confident that you will pass.

 Bottom line: most people should figure on giving it three months, putting in a consistent minimum of eight quality hours per week.

 The e-Book by Project Road Training is intended to point you in the right direction -- to show you a well-traveled road that you can follow with confidence.

-9. Should I study the 5th edition or the 6th edition of The PMBOK® Guide?
+9. What changed between the 5th and 6th editions of The PMBOK® Guide?

-- The PMP test will change and be based on the 6th edition on March 26, 2018
+- The PMP test changed to be based on the 6th edition effective March 26, 2018

-- We've prepared a concise video describing the key changes made in going from 5th to 6th edition of The PMBOK® Guide.
+- We've prepared a concise video describing the key changes made in going from 5th to 6th edition of The PMBOK® Guide, below:

 10. How should I go about preparing for the PMP exam?